tiepdotme/samwize.com/_posts/2017-04-06-guide-to-boot-up-macos-in-other-modes-and-troubleshooting.markdown

 You can perform a short test (around 3 min), or an extended test (around 1 hour).

-If you encountered "4HDD/11/40000000: SATA(0,0)", and could be a [false positive](https://support.apple.com/en-sg/HT203648).
-You can disabled looping by pressing _L_ before starting the test.
+Special case: If you encountered `4HDD/11/40000000: SATA(0,0)`, it could be a [false positive](https://support.apple.com/en-sg/HT203648).
+You can disable looping by pressing _L_ before starting the test.
+I encountered this, but I still managed to "fix" it - the SSD is not damaged in my case.
+So don't worry too much on this error.

 ## Recovery Mode